-GSC Investment Corp. (the "Company", "we" and "us") is a non-diversified closed end management investment company incorporated in Maryland that has elected to be treated and is regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
-We commenced operations on March 23, 2007 and completed our initial public offering ("IPO") on March 28, 2007.
-We have elected to be treated as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code (the "code").
+Saratoga Investment Corp. (the "Company", "we" and "us") is a non-diversified closed end management investment company incorporated in Maryland that has elected to be treated and is regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
+We commenced operations on March 23, 2007 as GSC Investment Corp. and completed our initial public offering ("IPO") on March 28, 2007.
+We have elected to be treated as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code (the "Code").
 We expect to continue to qualify and to elect to be treated for tax purposes as a RIC.
-Our investment objectives are to generate both current income and capital appreciation through debt and equity investments by primarily investing in private middle market companies and select high yield bonds.
+Our investment objective is to generate current income and, to a lesser extent, capital appreciation from our investments.